 Avoid gathering in crowded and poorly ventilated spaces.
 Studies so far have shown that COVID-19 doesn’t spread as much when people are outdoors.
 So, try hosting your gathering in your backyard if you can.
 When your guests are outdoors, they will have more space to practice social distancing.
 The air also dilutes any virus particles more quickly when people are outside.

 Serving a holiday dinner can still be a fun and safe tradition for your friends and family.
 Provide plenty of disposable utensils, cups and plates.
 This keeps guests safe and the cleanup easier!
 If any guests are more susceptible to contracting COVID-19 or not fully vaccinated, have one designated person serve food.
 Provide a marker for guests to write their name on their drinks to avoid accidental sharing.

 If guests are bringing dishes, remind them to sanitize their kitchen and wash their hands often while cooking to avoid spreading any germs.
 Set a bottle of sanitizer by the food and drinks so guests know to use it before serving themselves.

 Keep your bathroom clean

+Guests will need to wash their hands throughout their visit to help keep germs at bay.
+Consider hosting somewhere with multiple bathrooms to allow guests to wash their hands easier and more frequently.
 Replace cloth towels with paper towels for single use.
 Have cleaning supplies available so guests can wipe down light switches, sinks, doorknobs and toilet handles after they’re done.

 Stay updated on what Bon Secours is doing related to COVID-19.